Room362/kali-wiki/README.md

   2. Open index.html
   3. Most modern browsers don't allow the access of local files from a locally loaded HTML file.
 On Windows you can use [Mongoose Tiny](http://cesanta.com/downloads.html) or [HFS](http://www.rejetto.com/hfs/) to host the files locally.
 On OSX and Linux `python -m SimpleHTTPServer` seems to work just fine.

-#### Referenced tools can be found here: https://github.com/mubix/post-exploitation (If they aren't built into the OS)

 - - - - - -
 #### Submitting Content